 We offer three peer support programs - Hand in Hand, Online Peer Support, and Personal Recovery Space.
 These programs are made possible by our dedicated volunteers, who know that having a non-judgmental, compassionate mentor can be a critical part of an individual’s healing journey.
 All three of our programs can be accessed on our Program Hub which you can learn more about here.

 In our unique Hand in Hand peer mentoring program, volunteers meet weekly with participants aged 16 years and older.
 Our goal is for participants to feel understood, safe, and supported.
 Having a non-judgmental, compassionate mentor can be a critical part of an individual’s healing journey.

 Our Online Peer Support chats take place ten times per week.
 Volunteer moderators facilitate real-time group chats that are safe, confidential, and encouraging for participants, aged 14 and older, at any stage of their recovery.

 In our Personal Recovery Space program, volunteer mentors provide a private digital forum accessible 24/7, offering empathetic, flexible, and confidential support to individuals 14 years and older.

 We know that navigating eating disorder support and treatment options can be challenging and costly.
 For this reason, our peer support programs are available to all genders, are offered at no cost, with no limit to frequency of usage, and support individuals struggling with any type of eating disorder or disordered eating.
 No formal diagnosis is required.

-In addition to our peer support programs, we offer a scholarship program, which recognizes the resilience and achievements of B.C. undergraduate students who have experienced an eating disorder.
+In addition to our peer support and counselling programs, we offer a scholarship program, which recognizes the resilience and achievements of B.C. undergraduate students who have experienced an eating disorder.
 Each year, scholarships are awarded to exceptional students who embody what it means to persevere, to rise above adversity, and to pursue their passion in life.